 Finding inspiration in the most unusual places, Chiang often browses through reference books for fresh ideas.
 Often, the new connections and patterns inspire him.
 For example, Darth Maul's facial tattoos resemble those of indigenous tribes living in the rainforests of Brazil.
 Queen Amidala's robes reflect the clothing worn in Asian cultures.
 The look of the robots deployed during the Trade Federation assault on Naboo were inspired by the elongated facial features common in African tribal art.
 Even the Federation's mobile troop transports were designed to look like charging elephants to heighten the audience's emotional response to them.

-"Research is an integral part of the design process and is critical to ground the designs in reality," said Chiang.
+"Research is an integral part of the design process and is critical to ground the designs in reality,"

 In addition to his film work, the artist has written books and shown paintings in galleries around the world.
 One of his projects, "Robota," was featured in Wired Magazine, Starlog, and Animation Magazine.
 Combining the unique strengths of film, print and Web, Chiang delivered the story of an amnesiac as he struggles to survive in a decaying world where humans battle robots.
 A teaser for "Robota" earned Chiang the Prix du Rendu at the Imagina Film Festival and the "Robota" book, which he co-authored with Orson Scott Card, was published in 2003.
 His most recent book, "Mechanika: Creating the Art of Science Fiction with Doug Chiang,", was released in 2008.